-When I was dreaming up what to serve at the Slow Food MN’s Wild Things dinner last year, I knew I had to have an interesting dessert.
-Most of the other dinners of the previous years didn’t include a sweet option to finish the event, so I wanted to up the ante.
+When I was dreaming up what to serve at the Slow Food MN's Wild Things dinner last year, I knew I wanted to make an interesting angelica recipe for dessert.
+Most of the other dinners of the previous years didn't include a sweet option to finish the event, so I wanted to up the ante.

 Whatever the dessert was going to be, it needed to be shelf stable, easy to make en-masse, and easy for me to direct people to plate, since we were going to be serving 100+people, on a farm with little to no equipment, which is thankfully easier to do with desserts as they're generally cold or room temperature compared to hot, savory dishes.

 About a month before the dinner I started playing around with angelica as a dessert theme, since I would be able to use the fresh leaves and stem from the plant, as well as the seeds from the previous year that I could use to flavor something, with the end result including all of the different parts of the plant except the root.

 Perfectionist that I am, I was never happy with the result, some had too much angelica, some too little, I agonized over small tweaks to each recipe, adjusting ¼ teaspoon of citrus zest there and there, varying amounts of seeds, etc.

 After I came up with a blend of seasonings I liked, I started to play with different types of flour, my end goal being a cake that was dense, but still moist and not crumbly like some pound cakes can end up being.
 All in all I probably made the cake 10 different ways, but my favorite was one of the first ones that included some hazelnut flour in the batter to give it a nutty edge.